It’s never too soon to talk about beer festivals, and there is none greater than the Munich, Germany’s Oktoberfest!

 26. “Ein Prosit der Gemütlichkeit!”

 This can be heard all the time at the Oktoberfest.
-But it’s not Bavarian, it was just invented by a musician (Bernhard Dittrich from Chemnitz).
+But it’s not Bavarian, it was just invented by a musician (Bernhard Dittrich of Chemnitz).

 Sounds out of place?
 Well, they hold a mass every first Thursday of the Oktoberfest in the Hippodrome tent.

-There are ferris wheel, roller coasters, games and traditional Bavarian parades.
+There are ferries wheel, roller coasters, games and traditional Bavarian parades.

 Seems like losing your offspring is a rather common side effect of beer drinking.
 Fear not, however, there is a lost and found children office on the premises.

-Lost and found possessions include wheelchairs, baby carriages, crutches and dogs (!).
+Lost and found possessions include wheelchairs, baby carriages, passports, keys, crutches and dogs (!).
 And they find a pair of teeth almost every year.
 Wedding rings also seem to get surprisingly loose during Oktoberfest.

 Ready for Oktoberfest?
 Search for the best flight + hotel offers to Munich!